CoqueiroS/CADIn/README.md

 - **statistical/**
 	- *combineCoverage.csv*
-		- Tabular file with coverage data.
-It has the coverage proportion of the annotated region and its depth.
+		- Tabular file with gene coverage data.
+It has the proportion of each gene covered by the reads and median (-m) read depth coverage of each gene.
+		- Columns: [COD] Which sample is represented.
+[CHR] Chromosome to which the gene belongs.
+[DEP] Calculation (-m) of reads for each position of the annotated region.
+[COV] Proportion of region that has reads.
+[NOR] Calculation (-m) of reads across the sample.
+[ID] Identification removed from gff file.
 	- *frequencySNPs.csv*
 		- Frequency of the heterozygous single nucleotide variants by chromosome.
+		- Columns: [COD] Which sample is represented.
+[CHR] Chromosome analyzed.
+[FREQ] Proportion of heterozygous SNVs in chromosome.
+[COUNT] Counting of SNVs with that frequency.
 	- *normalized.Cov.csv*
-		- Table with normalized depth values by Grubb's test.
+		- Table with normalized depth values of each gene after by Grubb's test.
+Genes with discrepant values are removed from this table.
+		- Columns: [COD] Which sample is represented.
+[CHR] Chromosome to which the gene belongs.
+[DEP] Normalized values of each genes.
+Normalization realized by the depth of the sample.
+[ID] Identification removed from gff file.
 	- *wilcoxon_rank.Cov.csv*
-		- Statistical information of the Mann-Whitney-Wilcoxon tests.
+		- Chromosomal somy variation statistical validation, with the Mann-Whitney-Wilcoxon tests.Statistical information of the Mann-Whitney-Wilcoxon tests.
+		- Columns: [library] Which sample is represented. [chromosome] Chromosome analyzed. [p_less/grater_”n”] P-value of Mann-Whitney-Wilcoxon test for values less /greater than “n”. [mean] Average of the normalized value of genes in chromosome for each sample. [median] Median of the normalized value of genes in chromosome for each sample. [sd] Standard derivation of the normalized value of genes in chromosome for each sample.
 	- *coverage/*
 		- The folder where are saved Boxplots pictures referent the aneuploids analysis for each sample and chromosome.
 	- *frequency/*